antarctica/lantern/docs/data-model.md

 Additional Item properties, prefixed with `admin_` are provide access to admin metadata properties, or also return `None`.

-JSON Web Keys (JWKs) for decrypting JWEs and verifying the signature of JWTs should be configured using `ADMIN_METADATA_ENCRYPTION_KEY_PRIVATE` and `ADMIN_METADATA_SIGNING_KEY_PUBLIC` [Config Options](/docs/config.md#config-options) respectively.
+JSON Web Keys (JWKs) for decrypting JWEs and verifying the signature of JWTs should be configured using the `ADMIN_METADATA_ENCRYPTION_KEY_PRIVATE` and `ADMIN_METADATA_SIGNING_KEY_PUBLIC` [Config Options](/docs/config.md#config-options) respectively.